10 Mostly Harmless Hong Kong Snakes

 Source: “Hebius boulengeri, Boulenger’s keelback – Khao Khitchakut National Park” by Ruschen – CC BY-SA 2.0

-A much rarer Hong Kong snake species.
-White-browed keelbacks not only move by night, but avoid inhabited areas.
-They’re most common near water bodies in forests, such as small rocky streams, and their camouflage is superb.
-Hebius boulengeri has a simple ID sign: a snowy white stripe extending backwards from each eye.
-They have round eyes with a bronze iris, and a mostly black tongue but with a white centre.
-White-browed keelbacks are typically black with a honey-brown stripe on each flank.
+The white-browed keelback (Hebius boulengeri) has a simple ID sign: a snowy white stripe extending backwards from each eye.
+They have round pupils with a bronze iris, and a mostly black tongue, but with a white centre.
+White-browed keelbacks are typically greenish-black with a honey-brown stripe along each flank.

+The white-browed keelback reaches a maximum of 88cm.
 This species is no threat to humans, but is rarely encountered and may possess secret skills.
 They were once observed with a white dribble of liquid on their neck, which could easily be poisonous (like the tiger keelback of Japan).
-White-browed keelbacks will coil into a small ball to protect their brains, and coil around a human finger if picked up.
-If startled, they dart quickly into leafy cover.

 White-browed keelbacks have never been observed to bite, and most Hong Kong citizens don’t even know they exist.
 This species has been recorded eating small amphibians, in rocky stream habitats.
-Note of confusion: this species is occasionally called the Boulenger’s keelback, which is also a separate Sri Lankan species (Fowlea asperrima).
+Note of confusion: this species is occasionally referred to as Boulenger’s keelback, which is also a separate Sri Lankan species (Fowlea asperrima).

 4 Radiated ratsnake